-A revised dividend of $1.15 per share would equal a current dividend yield of 4.8%.
-This is likely to be viewed as a disappointment for investors accustomed to receiving a higher yield from AT&T, based on $2.08 in dividends per share.
+A revised dividend of $1.11/share equals a current dividend yield of 6.0%, based on the August 18th closing price of $18.43 per share.
+This is likely to be viewed as a disappointment for investors accustomed to receiving a higher dividend from AT&T, based on its previous $2.08 in dividends per share.

 Related: Learn more about spin-offs at Stock Spin-Off Investing.

 While income investors never want to see one of their stock holdings cut its dividend, particularly a former Dividend Aristocrat such as AT&T, there are reasons for shareholders to be optimistic.
 The new AT&T is going to be simplified, with a renewed focus on the core telecommunications businesses that made AT&T into the industry giant it is today.

 This also means AT&T will have an improved financial position with less debt.
 Investors should keep in mind that paying down debt has been a financial priority for AT&T in the past several years.
 The mega-merger with Discovery is not the only deal AT&T has made; the company previously announced a number of asset sales and other moves, all with the goal of deleveraging.

 While AT&T’s dividend reduction will be a negative for shareholders in the short-term, it could pave the way for a return to dividend growth down the road by further reducing debt and focusing the company on its core competencies.

 And, AT&T returning to a focus on telecommunications could help the company better compete with its fierce rivals Verizon Communications (VZ) and T-Mobile US (TMUS), both of which are investing heavily in 5G.

 AT&T management updated shareholders on the prospects of the company post spin-off.
 AT&T expects the following for fiscal 2022:

 - Adjusted EBITDA of $41 billion to $42 billion